VAC Development

 • Economic health: Growth periods increase demand; downturns may stagnate values

-• Inflation: Land serves as tangible asset protection against purchasing power erosion
+• Inflation: Land is tangible asset protection against purchasing power erosion

 • Interest rates: Influence borrowing feasibility and profitability